Gospel

-The canonical gospels are the four which appear in the New Testament of the Bible.
-They were probably written between AD 66 and 110, which puts their composition likely within the lifetimes of various eyewitnesses, including Jesus's own family.
-Most scholars hold that all four were anonymous (with the modern names of the "Four Evangelists" added in the 2nd century), almost certainly none were by eyewitnesses, and are the products of literarily creative authors (which did involve claiming consulting eyewitnesses).
-According to the majority of scholars, Mark was the first to be written, using a variety of sources, followed by Matthew and Luke, which both independently used Mark for their narrative of Jesus's career, supplementing it with a collection of sayings called "the Q source", and additional material unique to each, though alternative hypotheses that posit the direct use of Matthew by Luke or vice versa without Q are increasing in popularity.
-There have been different views on the transmission of material that led to the synoptic gospels, with various scholars arguing memory and orality reliably preserved traditions that ultimately go back to the historical Jesus.
-Other scholars have been more skeptical and see more changes in the traditions prior to the written Gospels.
-John may have been aware of the Synoptics, and there is currently considerable debate over the gospel's social, religious and historical context.
-In modern scholarship, the synoptic gospels are the primary sources for reconstructing Christ's ministry while John is used less since it differs from the synoptics.
-According to the manuscript evidence and citation frequency by the early Church Fathers, Matthew and John were the most popular gospels while Luke and Mark were less popular in the early centuries of the church.
+The canonical gospels are the four which appear in the New Testament.
+They were written between AD 70 and 100.
+(Note: This puts their composition within living memory.)
+The texts are anonymous, as was common for ancient biographies, such as those of Plutarch and Suetonius which were originally anonymous.
+They were attributed to the apostles very early and their authorship is debated in scholarship.
+(Note: They are generally not viewed as eyewitness accounts, though this may be partly the result of dubious form-critical assumptions.
+They may claim to consulting eyewitnesses.)
+Mark was the first to be written, followed by Matthew and Luke, which forms a two-volume work with the Acts of the Apostles.
+(Note: In the two-source hypothesis Matthew and Luke used Mark and a hypothetical source Q, though alternative hypotheses that posit the direct use of Matthew by Luke or vice versa without Q are rising.)
+The author of John may have been aware of the synoptic gospels, and the gospel's historical context remains debated.
+Scholars differ on the reliability of the traditions found in the gospels.
+The synoptic gospels are the primary sources for reconstructing Christ's ministry, while John is used less since it differs from the synoptics.
+Current research emphasizes the gospels as the works of creative authors with their own editorial and theological agendas.
+Nevertheless, they preserve sources that go back to Jesus and his contemporaries, and the Synoptic writers thought that they were reconfiguring memories of Jesus rather than creating theological stories, (Note: Allison: "Despite the required hesitation, my inference, after taking everything into account, remains conventional: our Synoptic writers thought that they were reconfiguring memories of Jesus, not inventing theological tales.
+Such a supposition, however, does nothing to clarify whether or not the evangelists were right about the mnemonic nature of their traditions.") "draw[ing] on direct memories of the first generation of Jesus' disciples".

-Many non-canonical gospels were also written, all later than the four canonical gospels, and like them advocating the particular theological views of their various authors.
+Many non-canonical gospels were also written after the four canonical gospels, and like them advocate for the theological views of their authors.
 Important examples include the gospels of Thomas, Peter, Judas, and Mary; infancy gospels such as that of James (the first to introduce the perpetual virginity of Mary); and gospel harmonies such as the Diatessaron.

 Etymology

-Gospel is the Old English translation of the Hellenistic Greek term εὐαγγέλιον, meaning "good news"; this may be seen from analysis of ευαγγέλιον (εὖ "good" + ἄγγελος "messenger" + -ιον diminutive suffix).
+Gospel is the Old English translation of the Hellenistic Greek term εὐαγγέλιον (evangélion), meaning "good news"; this may be seen from analysis of ευαγγέλιον (evangélion) (εὖ (ef) "good" + ἄγγελος (ángelos) "messenger" + -ιον (ion) diminutive suffix).
 The Greek term was Latinized as evangelium in the Vulgate, and translated into Latin as bona annuntiatio.
 In Old English, it was translated as gōdspel (gōd "good" + spel "news").
 The Old English term was retained as gospel in Middle English Bible translations and hence remains in use also in Modern English.

 Encyclopaedia Britannica defines gospel as stemming from gōdspel "good story/news," a calque translating Latin evangelium from Greek εὐαγγέλιον "good news."